pactus-project/pactus/www/grpc/gen/docs/json-rpc.md

     <td class="fw-bold">total_power</td>
     <td> numeric</td>
     <td>
-  The total power of the blockchain.
+  The total power of the blockchain that is the sum of all validators' stakes, in NanoPAC.
     </td>
   </tr>
    <tr>